UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

   the other end of that URI).
 You won't be adding or changing any links in this lab, so that should continue to pass without any concerns.
-- "LGTM analysis: Java": This performs an automated "statement-level" analysis of the Java code.
+- "CodeQL": This triggers security checks in languages specified in our GitHub workflows
-- "Better Code Hub": This performs a more "big picture" analysis of the project's code.
+- "Analyze (java)": This checks some security things in the Java of this project (since we asked it to check Java)

-So have a look at the bottom of your pull request and you should see info on all three of these checks.
+So have a look at the bottom of your pull request and you should see the status of this check.
 If any of them have an orange/yellow dot next to them, then that tells you that check is still being processed (e.g., the tests are still being run) so you'll need to wait a bit for the check to finish.
 The checks can take a few minutes, depending on their complexity and how busy the various services